The honest answer

 3. Data interpretation and decision-making

 GA4 can show you a traffic drop.
 Claude can summarise the potential causes.
 Neither can make the call on what to do next.
-That judgment — weighing business context, budget, timing, and risk — is yours.
+That judgment is yours.

 4. Creative direction

 AI produces output.
-Humans decide if it's good.
-The ability to evaluate AI-generated work against a creative brief, identify what's missing, and direct revisions is a high-value skill that gets more valuable as AI becomes more capable.
+Humans decide if it’s good.
+The ability to evaluate AI-generated work against a creative brief, identify what’s missing, and direct revisions is increasingly valuable.

 5. Human relationship management

 Clients, agencies, internal stakeholders, media partners.
-Every relationship in marketing requires trust, negotiation, and reading the room — none of which AI can do for you.
+Every relationship in marketing requires trust, negotiation, and reading the room.

 The career play right now